Azure/AI-PredictiveMaintenance/README.md

 - INGEST data into the cloud
 - STAGE the data from various sources, in the cloud (optional)
 - PREPARE the data for training and scoring
-- TRAIN the models based on the prepared data, and TEST it
+- TRAIN the models based on the prepared data, and TEST them
 - DEPLOY the model for scoring new data
 - PUBLISH the results from a streaming or persisted store
 - CONSUME the results from a suitable visualizer or reporting mechanism.

 #### INGEST
-**(1)** Multiple streams of sensor data, each generated by a general purpose [Sensor Data Simulator](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/src/WebApp/App_Data/jobs/continuous/Simulator/simulator.py) ([documentation](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/src/Notebooks/DataGeneration.ipynb)) are ingested into an [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/).
-Each stream represents data for ONE specific measurement - such as temperature, pressure etc.- from one particular device.
+**(1)** Multiple streams of sensor data, each generated by a general-purpose [Sensor Data Simulator](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/src/WebApp/App_Data/jobs/continuous/Simulator/simulator.py) ([documentation](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/src/AML/Notebooks/DataGeneration.ipynb)) are ingested into an [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/).
+Each stream represents data for ONE specific measurement - such as temperature or pressure - from one particular device.
 There can be multiple devices, each with multiple sensors.
 The simulator should ideally run outside the cloud in a VM (for private preview, it runs in the cloud itself).

 **(2)** To complement the sensor data for modeling purposes, metadata about the devices, along with maintenance logs, error logs, failure history etc. are also ingested into Azure Blobs.

 #### STAGE

-**(3)** The data from IoTHub is sent as-is for storage in multiple files in the Azure Blob.
+**(3)** The data from the IoT Hub is sent as-is for storage in multiple files in the Azure Blob.

-#### PREPARE
-See TRAIN

-#### TRAIN
+#### PREPARE & TRAIN

 **(4)** For scalable training of models, Spark clusters are deployed on Azure Batch Services using the Azure Toolkit.
 The code to train the models is written using PySpark - this PySpark code reads the individual sensor streams from Azure Blob files, joins them together to an appropriate schema, prepares them for training, and builds a decision tree or random forest model using the training data set.
 The model is also tested for accuracy in this stage.

 **(5)** The training stage can be an experimental, iterative loop between training the model using a training data set, and testing it with a test data set.
 The model(s) are registered in Azure Model Management service - so that multiple versions of the model with their specific data preparations are available for deployment.

 #### DEPLOY

-**(6)** The candidate model is then deployed using Azure ML deployment services for **online scoring** (Most people wrongly call this _real time scoring_; it is essentially scoring one record at a time - and is at best, near real time.
+**(6)** The candidate model is then deployed using Azure ML deployment services for **online scoring** (this is  sometimes mistakenly called _real time scoring_; it is essentially scoring one record at a time - and is at best, near real time.
 The other alternative is batch scoring where large volumes of new data are scored in batches).

-The socring engine is the same PySpark code that was used for TEST in the training phase, but deployed in a web service in a Docker container that is deployed on Azure Kubernetes cluster for cloud scale.
+The scoring engine is the same PySpark code that was used for TEST in the training phase, but deployed in a web service in a Docker container that is deployed on Azure Kubernetes cluster for cloud scale.

 #### SCORE
-**(7)** To handle varying throttling and resourcing constraints in Azure, the data is fed from IoTHub into a Service Bus - so that the online scoring engine has the flexibility to _pull_ events as required from the service bus **(8)** and compute the score, as opposed to data being _pushed_ to it for scoring.
+**(7)** To handle varying throttling and resourcing constraints in Azure, the data is fed from the IoT Hub into a Service Bus - so that the online scoring engine has the flexibility to _pull_ events as required from the service bus **(8)** and compute the score, as opposed to data being _pushed_ to it for scoring.

 #### PUBLISH
 **(9)** The scored output is stored in an Azure Table, for further consumption.

 #### CONSUME
-**(10)** The scored results can be viewed via PowerBI or other analytics tools (TBD - implementation pending)
+**(10)** The scored results can be viewed via Power BI or other analytics tools (TBD - implementation pending)

 Finally, the grayed out section of the architecture shows a placeholder for batch scoring, which will also be supported for public preview.